hannahclauson/health-agreements/attack-plan.md

   - enter on prod DB / site
 - Soft Launch Site (##est 1 day)
   - upgrade middleware (puma / unicorn)
-  - have mechanism for high fidelity DB backup / routinely do this x  - decide on a name x  - buy domain / setup DNS
+x  - have mechanism for high fidelity DB backup / routinely do this x  - decide on a name x  - buy domain / setup DNS
   - estimate monthly costs
   - add to my contracting firm?
   - bugs
     - vertical style gaps on homepage
-  - update mailer
-    - setup company name / etc
 == Milestone: Soft Launch (v 1.0)
 - Setup polling data (##est 1 day)
   - crawl/save/hash all agreements so we can track changes + alert when info may be out of date